 Or link to existing content

-Click on the title of post or page you want to link to, and the item’s URL automatically gets added to the destination URL section …
+Click on the title of post or page you want to link to and the item’s URL will automatically be inserted into the destination URL field.

-If you want the linked content to open in a new window, then select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you want your linked content to open in a new browser window, select the Open link in a new window/tab box and click the Add Link button.

 WordPress Automatically Detects Broken Links